Best family adventure holidays

 Although you need to take precautions against malaria, Kenya and Tanzania make excellent family adventure destinations.
 That’s largely down to the irresistible bush and beach combo on offer in both countries – spend a few days on safari in iconic reserves like the Masai Mara or Serengeti, then head to the Indian Ocean coast for snorkelling, diving and other watersports.

-Exsus has an 11-night off-the-beaten-track Safari and Beach Holiday in Tanzania, with three nights at the family-friendly Impala Camp in Selous Game Reserve, followed by a week on the tropical coast at Tides Lodge.
+Exsus has an 11-night off-the-beaten-track Safari and Beach Holiday in Tanzania, with three nights at the family-friendly Impala Camp in Selous Game Reserve, followed by a week on the tropical coast at Breezes Beach Lodge.

 Another great destinations for families is Madagascar where kids can track lemurs at night, go whale-watching and explore the world’s only authentic pirate cemetery.
 Check out this lemur tracking safari.
 Best time to visit is June to December.